func25/mongofunc/README.md

 })

 if err != nil {
-  t.Error(err)
+  return err
 }
 ```

-TxOptimal is used with snapshot read-concern, write majority write-concern and primary read-preference (of course)
+TxOptimal is used with snapshot read-concern, write majority write-concern and primary read-preference.
+If a nested transaction is detected, then this transaction will be executed with the passed-in context.